 If you want to enjoy vast island views from the vantage point of horseback, check out this option.

-Waiheke beaches make for a perfect family Waiheke Island day trip
+Waiheke beaches: perfect for a family Waiheke Island day trip

 Pristine and unspoilt, there are many beaches surrounding this subtropical paradise.
 Best of all, the many inlets usually make finding a protected beach a possibility, even on a windy day.